Commencement 2025: Ashby Urges ‘Courage to Be Lost’

 Forming leaders in mission, discipleship, and evangelism to serve God’s ever-changing church.

-In January 2023, we announced that, due to consistently high interest in our hybrid program and unsustainably low enrollment in our residential program, we would be shifting to a fully hybrid educational model.
-We are beginning to see early returns from this difficult but hopeful decision and have compiled these signs of new life.
+In January 2023, we announced that, due to consistently high interest in our hybrid program and low enrollment in our residential program, we would be shifting to a fully hybrid educational model.
+We are beginning to see early returns from this difficult but hopeful decision and are thrilled to share these signs of new life.

 “CDSP’s four-year hybrid degree plus the two years of funded curacy is, without question in my mind, the most exciting thing going on in theological education right now.”